Connecting migrant and refugee women through cycling

 Girls on Bikes provides a safe and supportive space for women from diverse backgrounds to come together, meet new people and connect with the Canberra community while learning a new skill to improve their health and wellbeing – cycling!

-The program is held under the auspices of Pedal Power ACT, and run by a team of passionate volunteers, including previous Girls on Bikes participants who have now been trained as cycle instructors.
+The program is run by a team of passionate volunteers, including previous Girls on Bikes participants who have now been trained as cycle instructors.

 Want to get involved?

-Find out how you can volunteer, donate a bike, or enrol as a participantVisit site
+Find out how you can volunteer, donate a bike, or enrol as a participantVisit Facebook page

 It’s never too late to learn.